devkitPro/libctru/examples/mic/README.md

 Example for using the microphone with ctrulib.
 Hold down the A button to record, the app will then play the recorded audio once the A button is released.
 Roughly 32 seconds of audio can be recorded with the default audiobuf size in this app.

-Do not use this example(and/or ctrulib MIC?), since MIC is broken currently.